 Commissioning children’s palliative care in the new NHS

-Reforms to health and social care in England means that from April 2013, children’s palliative care will be commissioned differently.
+Reforms to the health and social care systems in England mean that as of April 2013, children’s palliative care is commissioned differently.

 Special Educational Needs and Disability (SEND)

-The Government is reforming how services are organised and delivered for children with SEN and disability.
+The Government is reforming how services are organised and delivered for children with SEN and disability in England.

-The majority of policy development around children’s palliative care in Scotland, Wales and Northern Ireland is devolved.
+The majority of public policy relating to children who need palliative care in Northern Ireland, Scotland and Wales is devolved.